Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Looking for more ways to market your business?
 Check out this post for low-cost real estate marketing strategies.

 You will make mistakes.
+Everyone does.
 It’s impossible not to.
 Making mistakes doesn’t mean that you’re a failure.
 It means that you’re learning what not to do.
 Embrace every error as a teachable moment, not an embarrassment.

 Along that same vein, remember to try new things.
 Test everything to see what works and what doesn’t.